 This article will help you understand what kind of things you can’t send with Sendle, covering prohibited goods, dangerous goods, owner's risk and the right of refusal for both domestic and international parcels.

-- Anything with a weight of more than 25kg, length of more than 1.2 metres or cubic volume exceeding 100 litres
+- Anything that weighs more than 25kg, length of more than 1.2 metres or cubic volume exceeding 100 litres – for domestic

 - Any items that are illegally procured